Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Spectral categories associated to simplicially enriched W aldhausen categories

 \begin{prop} For simplicially enriched Waldhausen categories $\aC$ and $\aD$, an enriched exact functor $\phi \colon \aC\to \aD$ induces a spectral functor $\phi^{\Gamma}\colon \aC^{\Gamma} \to \aD^{\Gamma}$.
 If $\aC$ and $\aD$ are DK-compatible and $\phi$ is a DK-embedding or DK-equivalence, then so is $\phi^{\Gamma}$. \end{prop}

 In general, we can not expect the $\Gamma$-spaces $\aC^{\Gamma}(x,y)$ to be special or very special.
-On the other hand, as a prolongation of a $\Gamma$-space, the associated symmetric spectrum is \term{semistable}: it represents the same object in the stable category as its underlying prespectrum.
+On the other hand, as a prolongation of a $\Gamma$-space, the associated symmetric spectrum is semistable (Definition~\ref{defsemistable}), meaning that it represents the same object in the stable category as its underlying spectrum.

-\begin{prop} The mapping symmetric spectra in $\aC^{\Gamma}$ are semistable. \end{prop}
+\begin{prop} The mapping symmetric spectra in $\aC^{\Gamma}$ are \textin{semistable}. \end{prop}

 \begin{example} For $\abE$ be an exact category, simplicially enriched as in Example~\ref{exexact},

 Prolonging to symmetric spectra, we get

 where $\tilde{\bZ}[X] = \bZ[X] / \bZ[*]$.
 This is precisely the spectral category associated to an exact category studied by Dundas-McCarthy~\cite{DundasMcCarthy} and Hesselholt-Madsen~\cite{HM3}. \end{example}